Diving in Malaysia

 What's the easiest way to get to Pulau Rawa?

 The island is easily accessible from both Singapore and Kuala Lumpur.
 The easiest, and most dive friendly, is to avoid flying and travel by car.
 Simply head for Mersing, on Malaysia's east coast, then transfer to Rawa via the island's speedboat transfer service.
 Although some of our Singapore customers drive themselves to Rawa - it's a straightforward journey, but others choose to book a private taxi to get them there.
 Likewise for those coming from KL.
 The transfer usually takes 2.5 hours (4 hours from KL), traffic dependent, including a 20-minute boat ride from Mersing.
 The ferry can all be arranged by Rawa Island Resort, and there's private parking for those who take their own car.
 Orca Scuba's customer service team can provide advice on transport options.
 Contact them here.

 "Definitely going back again.
 So convenient to get to Rawa from Singapore!"

 What facilities are there on Pulau Rawa?

 Rawa Island is beautifully rustic, with just two accommodation providers.
 There are no roads, cars or motorbikes, which makes it the perfect place to unwind and relax.
 Each room has an en-suite bathroom and air conditioning, and a buffet style restaurant will keep you feeling full for your whole stay.
 There are plenty of water sports other than diving available, plus activities for smaller kids like an amazing slide and play room.
 WiFi is available at locations around the resort.
-There is even a massage and spa to help you relax between dives!
+You can even have a massage at the spa to help you relax between dives!